prototype-A/csci3055u-project-template/README.md

 ## About the crate registry (Rust's repository of open source libraries)

 > **Crates** are Rust binaries and libraries.
-> The crates available on [crates.io](https://crates.io/), Rust's package
+> Open-source crates are available on [crates.io](https://crates.io/), which is
-> repository, are written and published by other developers.
-They can be
+> Rust's package repository.
+They are written and published by other developers.
-> freely incorporated into your own Rust projects which you can also publish
+> Crates can be incorporated as dependencies into your own Rust projects and
+> have its functionality be called from within there.
+You can also publish your
-> to the website, allowing other developers to make use of it.
+> own projects to the website as crates, allowing other developers to make use
+> of your creations in their own and potentially continuing the chain.

 > **A few of the most-downloaded crates**
 > - rand	- Library for random number generation